MaSe69/dssb/md/28_Timeseries/time_series_24_logistics.md

 permalink: /time_series_logistics
 ---

-# Time Series - Logistics Regression
+# Time Series - Logistics

 The task here is to **assess a regression model using with test data**.
 Particularly for the use case when at the beginning of a month the data of the previous month are available.